-The average superannuation balance for those aged 15 years and over stands at \$121,300 for women, compared to \$168,500 for men in the 2017-18 financial year.
+The average superannuation balance for those aged 15 years and over stands at \$121,300 for women and \$168,500 for men in the 2017-18 financial year.

-The Financy Women's Index for the June quarter also reflects a decline in the number of hours per week that women spend on unpaid work.

-Australian women are doing double the amount of unpaid work to men, in what is one of the biggest factors affecting the economic progress of women, particularly those with children.
+The Financy Women's Index for the June quarter also shows that Australian women are doing double the amount of unpaid work to men, in what is one of the biggest factors affecting economic progress.

-Over the past decade, there has been hardly any change in the amount of unpaid work performed by males or females as a percentage of total work (paid and unpaid).
+Over the past decade, there has been little change in the amount of unpaid work performed by females as a percentage of total work (paid and unpaid).
 In 2017, the average woman in a relationship performed a total of 59.5 hours a week of unpaid and paid work, which is 4% more than the 57.2 hours of the average man.